 Now without further ado, let’s get rolling!!

 For the longest time, it was just an obscure term that you could find in the Specifications area of most audiophile headphones.

-In reality, it’s pretty important in determining if your headphones need amplification or not.
+This should never be, as Sensitivity is crucial in determining if your headphones will need Amplification or not.

 What is Sensitivity in Headphones?